GowthamanNandakumaran/On-premises/README.md

 ---

 This project helped me develop a deep understanding of **Azure Cloud** technologies and how they can be leveraged to build scalable, efficient data pipelines for real-world scenarios.

-I am excited to continue exploring and working with Azure Data Engineering technologies and look forward to applying my skills in future projects and professional opportunities!